-Parents/Guardians are responsible for notifying IDEA when a student's address or telephone number changes.
-Proof of residency at the new address may also be required.
+Parents are responsible for notifying IDEA when a student's address or telephone number changes.
+A Legal guardian may submit changes to student's address or telephone number by providing their valid identification and proof of new residency to their campus.